What are data cleansing services

 1. ZoomInfo

 ZoomInfo provides comprehensive B2B data intelligence that integrates data cleansing directly into your go-to-market workflows.
-The platform's data combines AI analysis with human review for continuous verification.
+Built on a foundation of 500M contacts, 100M companies, and 135M+ verified phone numbers, the platform processes 1.5B+ data points daily through AI analysis combined with human review for continuous verification.
 This means your CRM stays clean without manual work.

 GTM Workspace syncs bi-directionally with Salesforce, HubSpot, and Microsoft Dynamics to automatically flag data quality issues as they appear.
-CoPilot, ZoomInfo's AI assistant, surfaces insights about stale records and prompts your team to take action.
+GTM Studio orchestrates data quality workflows across your entire tech stack, while the AI assistant surfaces insights about stale records and prompts your team to take action.
 The system identifies when contacts change jobs, companies get acquired, or email addresses become invalid.

-Customers use ZoomInfo to maintain clean, actionable databases.
-The platform holds industry recognition from G2 and Forrester while maintaining GDPR, CCPA, and SOC 2 compliance.
+ZoomInfo maintains clean, actionable databases for revenue teams across industries.
+The platform holds recognition from Forrester as a Leader in Intent Data Providers and Gartner as a Leader in ABM Platforms while maintaining GDPR, CCPA, and SOC 2 compliance.
 This combination of accuracy, automation, and security makes it the foundation for enterprise revenue operations.

 Key Features:

-Real-time enrichment that adds missing contact and company data as records are created
+Real-time enrichment that adds missing contact and company data as records are created, maintaining data freshness

 Enterprise compliance with GDPR, CCPA, and SOC 2 certifications for data privacy and security